-The Brevard Zoo Linear Park runs just under 3 miles through wetlands and oak hammock, starting from the parking lot along Murrell Road at the Brevard Zoo and ending at a cul-de-sac on Turtle Mound Road.
+The Brevard Zoo Linear Park runs just under 3 miles one-way through wetlands and oak hammock, starting from the parking lot along Murrell Road at the Brevard Zoo and ending at a cul-de-sac on Turtle Mound Road.
 The 10-foot wide trail is an easy ride shared with walkers and joggers, so keep alert.
 The first section runs on a mostly shaded Boardwalk, while the second section is asphalt and less shaded.
-The trail parallels I-95 and runs close to the roadway in a couple of spots but mostly away from the road and the sound muffled by trees.
+The trail parallels I-95 and runs close to the roadway in a couple of spots but mostly away from the road, so the sound muffled is by trees.
 Markers along the way tell of the history and wildlife.
 No facilities, bring water.
 (Map link and photos below.)

 Map link...
 Brevard Zoo Linear Park